 Few universities accept students with valid scores in - GATE/JEE/JEST/GMAT.

 Microbiology Entrance Examination

 The Indian Institute of Sciences (IISc) Entrance Exam- Candidates have to fulfil certain conditions to write the IISc exam.
 Students should have completed 10+2 with Physics, Chemistry, Mathematics as main subjects.
-A first-class grade/60% in a qualifying examination is essential.
+A first-class grade/60 per cent in a qualifying examination is essential.
 Those who apply for undergraduate degrees must possess valid JEE Main, KVPY scores.
 For postgraduate, candidates should have valid scores in GATE/CEED/CAT/GMAT/JEST.
 Integrated PhD program requires a postgraduate degree in the relevant field.

 Scope of Microbiology in India and Abroad

 Microbiology is a massive domain with a wide variety of options.
 The specializations are too many.
 It’s left to the candidate to choose his/her specialization.
 Bacteriology, virology, immunology, medical microbiology, food and dairy microbiology are popular areas worldwide.

 Microbiologists ensure the food we eat is safe and provide solutions to tackle diseases that kill humans.
 Microbiology is a major contributor to biotechnology.
 The range of jobs available to microbiologists is huge as their work is.
 Many medical and biotech companies invite microbiologists to join them.
 In abroad, microbiology post studies are done after passing GRE and TOEFL.

 Post-doctoral studies abroad have high recognition and yield good pay.
 Multinational companies, multi-speciality hospitals, food industries, chemical and cosmetic industries hire microbiologists.
 Research-based career suits candidates with a postgraduate and doctoral degree.
 Another interesting career in microbiology is a marine microbiologist.